redis/redis-doc/topics/cluster-spec.md

 The following is a list of operations performed by reset:

-1. Soft and hard reset: If the node is a slave, it is turned into a master, and its dataset is discareded.
+1. Soft and hard reset: If the node is a slave, it is turned into a master, and its dataset is discarded.
 If the node is a master and contains keys the reset operation is aborted.
 2. Soft and hard reset: All the slots are released, and the manual failover state is reset.
 3. Soft and hard reset: All the other nodes in the nodes table are removed, so the node no longer knows any other node.
 4. Hard reset only: `currentEpoch`, `configEpoch`, and `lastVoteEpoch` are set to 0.
 5. Hard reset only: the Node ID is changed to a new random ID.

-Master nodes with non empty data sets can't be reset (since normally you want to reshard data to the other nodes), however in special conditions when this is appropriate, like when a cluster is totally destroyed in order to create a new one, `FLUSHALL` must be executed before to proceed with the reset.
+Master nodes with non-empty data sets can't be reset (since normally you want to reshard data to the other nodes), however in special conditions when this is appropriate, like when a cluster is totally destroyed in order to create a new one, `FLUSHALL` must be executed before to proceed with the reset.

 Removing nodes from a cluster
 ---

-It is possible to practically remove a node from an existing cluster by resharding all its data to other nodes (if it is a master node) and finally by shutting down it, however the other nodes will still remember its node ID and address, and will attempt to connect with it.
+It is possible to practically remove a node from an existing cluster by resharding all its data to other nodes (if it is a master node) and finally by shutting it down, however the other nodes will still remember its node ID and address, and will attempt to connect with it.

 For this reason when a node is removed, we want to also remove its entry